-Step 1 - Ontology draft generation: Following the NeOn Methodology Framework for ontology development.
-In particular, we focus on the "Specification of ontology requirements" section, which includes: (i) providing a generic domain description, (ii) specification of the ontology purpose, (iii) scope, and (iv) requirements of the ontology, and (v) example competency questions (CQs).
-We translate this framework and domain description into a series of structured prompts for an LLM, GPT-3.5 [37].
-To enhance prompt quality, we use prompt engineering techniques, such as Chain-of-Thought (CoT) [38] and Role-play prompting [29].
+Step 1 - Ontology draft generation: We are following the NeOn Methodology Framework for ontology development, with a particular focus on the 'Specification of ontology requirements' section.
+This section includes: (i) providing a generic domain description, (ii) specification of the ontology purpose, (iii) defining the scope, (iv) identifying the requirements of the ontology, and (v) generating example competency questions (CQs).
+We translate this framework and domain description into structured prompts for an LLM, GPT-3.5 [36].
+To enhance prompt quality, we use prompt engineering techniques, such as Chain-of-Thought (CoT) [37] and Role-play prompting [28].
 CoT prompts guide GPT-3.5 through a series of logical steps to a final output clarifying LLMs' reasoning process, while Role-play LLMs to adopt specific perspectives or personas (e.g., "Experienced Knowledge Engineer"), resulting in more contextually relevant responses.
 This approach is detailed in Fig. 2a.
 We further prompt GPT-3.5 to generate CQs as brief queries that help clarify and assess the knowledge representation within the ontology (see Fig. 2b).

 Following this, ontology conceptualization, and conceptual modeling in the NeOn methodology involves entity and relationship extraction.
-Through fewshot prompting [36], we prompt GPT-3.5 to extract entities and relationships from the generated CQs and generate a conceptual model of the ontology in the form of subject-relation-object triples (see Fig. 3).
-Few-shot prompting involves the construction of prompts that describe the task, accompanied by a set of examples enabling the LLM to generate contextually relevant outputs.
+Through fewshot prompting [35], we prompt GPT-3.5 to extract entities and relationships from the generated CQs and generate a conceptual model of the ontology in the form of subject-relation-object triples (see Fig. 3).
+Few-shot prompting involves the construction of prompts that describe the task, accompanied by a set of examples from the domain enabling the LLM to generate contextually relevant outputs.
 In the context of the wine ontology, examples of entities include Wine and GrapeVariety.
 Examples of properties of the Wine entity include Color and SugarLevel.
 The domain range for the property Color of the Wine entity is: (Red, White, Rosé).
 The relationship between Wine and GrapeVariety entities is: Wine hasGrapeVariety GrapeVariety.